wasab1kastike/autobattles4xfinsauna/docs/onboarding.md

 With the combat anchor restored on the action tray, the **Command the Fight** spotlight now locks to the tray chrome instead of floating, immersing leaders in the premium rally controls during that beat of the tour.

 The refreshed sauna HUD now anchors the opening step with the Sauna Integrity meter and animated progress bar introduced in `src/ui/sauna.tsx`.
-The Premium Tiers grid showcased later in the tutorial reinforces how leaders unlock expanded roster capacity, while updated SISU and combat cues echo their in-game meters and rally buttons.
+The Premium Tiers grid showcased later in the tutorial reinforces how leaders unlock expanded roster capacity **and faster spawn cadence**, while updated SISU and combat cues echo their in-game meters and rally buttons.

 Roster access now routes through the command console navigation instead of the retired top-left toggle button, keeping the tutorial steps aligned with the streamlined control surface leaders use in live runs.
 A dedicated close button now lives inside the roster view so desktop and mobile leaders can collapse the console without hunting for the dock toggle.